functionland/docs/docs/release/testnet-alpha.md

 ## What is it?

-The protocol testnet alpha pre-release includes the Fotos mobile application and some of the Box components that will be pre-installed on Box customer's raspberry Pis when they are shipped.
+The protocol testnet alpha pre-release includes the Fotos mobile application and some of the Fula components that will be pre-installed on FxBlox customer's raspberry Pis when they are shipped.

 ## What to expect

-The software we are delivering to you today can give you an idea of how the Fotos mobile app will back up and store your photos to the Box.
+The software we are delivering to you today can give you an idea of how the Fotos mobile app will back up and store your photos to the Fula testnet environment.

-Once you have everything set up, you should have Box talking, IPFS and Fula funge components all talking to each other running on your host machine.
+Once you have everything set up, you should have a libp2p API server, IPFS and Fula funge components all talking to each other running on your host machine.

-You should be able to upload your media using Fotos from your mobile phone to the Box encrypted with a key from your own wallet.
+You should be able to upload your media using Fotos from your mobile phone to the Fula testnet environment encrypted with a key from your own wallet.

 You can also get an idea of how a decentralized identity might be generated from your and your friend' wallets in order to enable sharing of photos with each other.